Skip to main content

 Reconciling against Mercari

 Where to look in Mercari’s own dashboard: In the Mercari seller app, your sales and balance history list each order with its selling fee and processing fee broken out, and your payout balance reflects the net.
 Summing those net amounts over the period should land close to this card.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: If you reconcile against an external bookkeeping tool, confirm it applies the same 10% plus 2.9% plus $0.50 fee structure before comparing.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Net Revenue (after fees) update?
 It refreshes on the standard data refresh and covers the trailing 30 days compared against the prior 30-day period.
 Q: Why does my Mercari dashboard show a different number?
 Mercari reports fees per order and shows your balance, but does not present a single net-after-fees total for a custom window.
 This card sums it for you, which can differ from a manual tally.
 Q: Does this include shipping costs or my cost of goods?
 No. It deducts only Mercari’s selling and payment processing fees.
 Shipping and cost of goods sit outside Mercari’s reported charges, so they are not subtracted here.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre